richardpiazza/XcodeServer/README.md

 #### integrations

 Performs a HTTP GET on the `/integrations` endpoint.
-A unique identifer must be supplied with `--id/-i`. `--path` is available to additional resources.
+A unique identifier must be supplied with `--id/-i`. `--path` is available to additional resources.

 *Paths*: